jmsmoorehead/music/Screencasting.md

 (you can change the options in the line below to your preference)

-`ffmpeg -f jack -i ffmpeg -f x11grab -framerate 25 -video_size 800x600 -i :0.0 example.mpg`
+`ffmpeg -f jack -i ffmpeg -f x11grab -framerate 20 -video_size 800x600 -i :0.0 -b:v 2000k example.mpg`

-then, in qjackctl, connect the SuperCollider ouputs to the ffmpeg inputs and its done..
+then, in *qjackctl (TODO command-line way), connect the SuperCollider ouputs to the ffmpeg inputs and its done..

-when you finish, stop the process with ^z and close the terminal.
+when you finish, stop the process with ^C. (ctl+c).

 lets make videos !